Efficient Model Repository for Entity Resolution: Construction, Search, and Integration: Evaluation

 \subsection{Experimental Setup}

 We implemented \method in Python 3.12 using scikit-learn 1.5.1 and networkx 3.3.
-We modified the existing \almser implementation as available on GitHub and reimplemented the uncertainty active learning method from Mozafari et. al.~\cite{Moz14}, which we called \textit{bootstrap}.
-The approach determines the uncertainty using \textit{k} models.
-We set \textit{k}=100 achieving qualitative results following previous studies~\cite{christen19infoal,Moz14}.
+We modified the existing \almser implementation as available on GitHub and reimplemented the uncertainty active learning method from Mozafari et. al.~\cite{Moz14}, which we called \textit{Bootstrap}.
+We set \textit{k}=100 achieving qualitative results following previous studies~\cite{christen19infoal,Moz14}. {We evaluate the effectiveness by calculating precision, recall, and F1 score~\cite{Christen2023csur} according to the predicted matches across overall \ac{er} tasks for a test dataset.}

 All experiments were performed on a computer with a 64-core AMD(R) EPYC(R) 7713 2.0GHz - Turbo 3.7GHz, 50GB allocated RAM, and an Nvidia Tesla A30.
 In the following, we will describe the generation of similarity feature vectors and the considered parameters of \method.